mahadbanzai/javascript-fungus-fighter/README.md

 When you click an attack button:

+(There is an attack button)

 -  update _state_ variable(s) to make the Freaky Fungus lose hit points (HP), and to reduce your attack points (AP).

+( Need a function called _state_ variable(s) and ID it to HP, and also be able to take away  the same value from our attackPower and label it AP  )

 - See [Attacks](#attacks) below, for the AP and HP values of each attack

+(There are multiple attacks with different AP's and would take away different HP's from Freaky Fungus)

 - State may be held in one our more variables of your choosing

+(Use the state thing that was refered in class )

 - HP and AP values may not be negative (set to zero, if they would otherwise be negative)

+(Set HP and AP to zero to avoid any negative amounts )

 **Render state changes to the DOM**

-- Update the text above the attack buttons (eg, "100 AP")
+- Update the text above the attack buttons (eg, "100 AP") (Make a counter that updates the amount of AP left)

-- Update the text above the enemy fungus (eg, "100 HP")
+- Update the text above the enemy fungus (eg, "100 HP") (Make a counter that updates the amount of HP left)

 - If the Freaky Fungus runs out of HP, the monster is dead and you win!
 Replace the `walk` class with a `dead` class on the freaky-fungus element, to make them fall over and die.
+(When the HP reaches zero, freaky-fungus class changes from `walk`to `dead` )
 - If you run out of AP, the monster wins and humanity is doomed 😢 Replace the `walk` class with a `jump` class on the freaky-fungus element, to make them jump for the glory of the fungal race.

   - You may no longer attack, if AP is `0`.
 Give all of the attack buttons a [`disabled`](https://www.w3schools.com/tags/att_button_disabled.asp) attribute, so they may no longer be used.

 ## Stretch Goals